 This program is designed for working professionals with strong experience in early childhood or related educational disciplines.
 The program works to develop leaders from within the field who reflect the profession's rich demographic diversity and the wide range of interests and service sectors.
 Students learn to become effective leaders working for coordinated and equitable early learning systems at local, state, and federal levels.

-Students enrolled in the program apply to either the MA program, from which they receive an MA in early childhood leadership, or to the EdD program, during which they pursue an early childhood leadership emphasis for their MA before completing their doctorate degree.
+Students enrolled in the program apply to either the MA program, from which they receive an MA in early childhood with an emphasis in leadership, or to the EdD program, during which they pursue an early childhood leadership emphasis for their MA before completing their doctorate degree.

 - Diverse field placements: Field placements are individually designed to expand students' knowledge and expose them to the complexity of early childhood services.
 Field placements also emphasize the vital connection between public policy and program delivery, and reinforce the need for cross-disciplinary approaches.